Banking in Playa Del Carmen

 Investment and money exchange

 For customers that have large amounts of money that you want to bring into the country you many want to consider a company like Monex which is a banking institution that is very popular with people purchasing property here.
 They offer completive rates and when you are transferring hundreds of thousands of dollars a small percentage can mean thousands in savings with a better rate.
 Just keep this in mind if you are purchasing a home and compare them to your local bank in Mexico.
-Note: Laws are constantly changing and this has affected Monex.
-They only offer services to clients that will keep 300,000 pesos in a account with them.
-So if you are going to just transfer money to buy a property and not keep money in an investment account, then they will no open an account for you.
-If you are going to open a corporation in Mexico this 300,000 limit is waved.
+Note: Laws are constantly changing, and this has affected Monex.
+They only offer services to clients that will keep 300,000 pesos in an account with them.
+So, if you are going to just transfer money to buy a property and not keep money in an investment account, then they will not open an account for you.
+If you are going to open a corporation in Mexico these 300,000 limits is waved.

 Regular Banks

-If you are going to be transferring money to your Mexican account, your regular bank can offer good rates as well and may be easier then including a third banking institution like Monex
+If you are going to be transferring money to your Mexican account, your regular bank can offer good rates as well and may be easier than including a third banking institution like Monex

 Credit cards can come in handy if you purchase a lot of items in Mexico like plane tickets or car rentals.
 It can also come in handy to have a credit card issued here because if a card is stolen then replacing a card issued in another country can take time and expense.